Prosecution rejects banker's lack of control in HK double murder trial

 Latham on Tuesday acknowledged that Jutting was in control in parts leading up to the killings but emphasised the killings were not something Jutting intended to do.

 "There is little doubt in my mind that he knew what he was doing.
-He clearly remembered it...but knowing what he was doing is different to controlling his behaviour," he said.
+He clearly remembered it...but knowing what he was doing is different to controlling his behavior," he said.

-The defence has said Jutting suffered sexual abuse as a teenager during his time at Winchester College, one of Britain's oldest and most prestigious schools, when he was forced to have oral sex on another boy.
-The defence also detailed Jutting's father attempted suicide by slashing his wrists when he was 16.
+The defense has said Jutting suffered sexual abuse as a teenager during his time at Winchester College, one of Britain's oldest and most prestigious schools, when he was forced to have oral sex on another boy.
+The defense also detailed Jutting's father attempted suicide by slashing his wrists when he was 16.

-His narcissistic personality disorder where he is boastful and arrogant was his attempt to cover a "fragile" shell, Latham testified on Monday.
+His narcissistic personality disorder where he is boastful and arrogant was his attempt to cover a "fragile" shell, British psychiatrist Latham had testified on Monday.

+In the trial's first week the prosecution team stunned the courtroom, which has been packed with media from Britain and Hong Kong, with graphic and shocking footage highlighting Jutting's extreme cocaine use.

-Jutting's alcohol abuse disorders started from 2011 as well as a strong preference for sexual violence, torture, rape and slavery, Latham said on Monday
+Jutting's alcohol abuse disorders started from 2011 as well as a strong preference for sexual violence, torture, rape and slavery, said Latham.

-The defence and prosecution were largely in agreement over the physical evidence, but the dispute may lie in psychiatric and psychological evidence provided by the defence to determine whether it was a case of murder or manslaughter.
+The defense and prosecution were largely in agreement over the physical evidence, but the dispute may lie in psychiatric and psychological evidence provided by the defense to determine whether it was a case of murder or manslaughter.

 Murder carries a mandatory life sentence, while manslaughter carries a maximum of life though a shorter sentence can be set.